-Typically, you create the forwarding rule using the virtual IP address and
+Typically, you create the forwarding rule by using the virtual IP address and

-port of the service you are configuring.
-A gRPC client using the
+port of the service that you are configuring.
+A gRPC client that uses the

-Traffic Director looks for a matching host rule in the URL map associated
+80. Traffic Director then looks for a matching host rule in the URL

 Therefore, a forwarding rule that references a target gRPC proxy with the